Fisycal/MikeCookiesIntl/README.md

 ## KevinCookieCompany
-MikeCookieIntl is a family-owned business established in 1908 by the Ogunsanyas.
-MikeCookies has baked millions of cookies with special, unique flavors.
+KevinCookieCompany is a family-owned business established in 1908.
+KevinCookieCompany has baked millions of cookies with special, unique flavors.